Learn How to Prepare Year-End Accounts

 Year-end accounts are usually compiled by an accountant, tax accountant, chartered accountant, or CPA.
 However, they can also be compiled by a bookkeeper, business owner, or in-house by a member of the accounting/finance department.

-Part 2: Bookkeeping to Trial Balance
+Step 2: Bookkeeping to Trial Balance

 Module overview: